 Instead of returning to drug use, however, you can undergo a safe and comfortable detox at The Nestled Recovery Center.

 Dangers of Detoxing from Opiates “Cold Turkey”

 Many people believe they can detox from opiates “cold turkey,” or by suddenly and completely stopping use without medical supervision.
-This can be extremely dangerous.
+Cold turkey opioid withdrawal can be extremely dangerous because, without weening or proper medication, acute withdrawal symptoms can occur.
 When a person stops using opiates, the body may react with various uncomfortable symptoms as the body tries to adjust without the substance.
 In some cases, these symptoms can be so severe that a person will immediately relapse, putting an end to their sobriety journey before it can even begin.
-Likewise, people who attempt to detox without medical help have a higher risk of overdose as their tolerance to the drug may have dropped since attempting to quit.
+People who attempt recovery without the help of opiate detox centers to aid in the process have a higher risk of overdose as their tolerance to the drug may have dropped since attempting to quit.
 For this reason, it is always safer to seek the help of a medical professional in order to get clean from opiates safely and effectively.

 As you undergo medical detox, you will also receive therapy and support to help you cope with pain and cravings.
 After 10 to 20 days, your body will be free of opioids and you can move forward with the next phase of treatment, typically an inpatient opiate rehab program.

 As an upscale-boutique addiction treatment and recovery facility, The Nestled Recovery Center is an oasis destination for substance use disorder treatment.
 If you are facing opiate addiction, our compassionate team can help.

 Many individuals search for an opiate detox near me or pain pills detox and we believe in the holistic model of wellness, which means we not only help you detox from opioids but also care for all 8 dimensions of your health.